DJF3/Webex-Teams-Flask-oAuth/README.md

   2. Contact email: your account email
   3. Icon: select one
   4. Description: tell yourself what you are testing
-  5. Redirect URI: the URL that Webex Teams needs to go to when you authenticated succesfully (most likely http://127.0.0.1:5000)
+  5. Redirect URI: the URL that Webex needs to go to when you authenticated succesfully (most likely http://127.0.0.1:5000)
   6. Scopes: spark:people_read
   7. Add integration